Who Is Responsible for an Uber Accident?

 Who is responsible for an Uber accident depends on how the accident occurred and who caused it.
 Although Uber hires drivers on a contract basis, Uber offers insurance coverage to protect passengers or other parties that are injured if the driver causes an accident.

-Establishing Liability in an Accident
+Establishing an Uber Accident Claim

 In an Uber accident, liability for damages may depend on the following circumstances: